renehlavova/dtse/README.md

 # sql

-Repository for sql code, or tasks, and tips.
+Repository for sql code, tasks, and tips.